 8. Help him deal with summertime sores.
 Have you tried stepping barefoot onto a very hot pavement?
 Ouch!
 Well, that pricking pain of extreme heat can also be felt by your dog.
 To keep him from acquiring burns and blisters, steer him away from hot pavements and sand.

 9. Muddle through wintertime blues.
 Bitter cold is definitely hard on everyone’s skin.
 Your dog is certainly not exempt.
 After outdoor walks, make sure that you have washed your dog’s paws with warm water so that salt and other harmful chemicals are rinsed away.
-To keep his pads from getting chapped or cracked, apply Vaseline which is an excellent salt barrier.
-Letting your pooch wear doggie boots might be advisable.
+To keep his pads from getting chapped or cracked, apply a paw protectant.
+Letting your pooch wear doggie boots to protect against freezing ice and dangerous salts and snow-melting chemicals is also advisable.